 Parameter Description Heterozygous peak threshold This option is only available if you are using Sanger trace data.
 It is designed to identify positions in a read that contain two different bases that are both real.
 This can occur, for example, when you sequence a PCR product from a diploid genome at sites that are heterozygous.
 The percentage threshold is the minimum height of the secondary peak relative to the primary peak that's required to call the second base.
 Increasing the percentage increases the stringency at the cost of potentially increasing false negatives; decreasing the percentage calls more positions at the cost of potentially increasing false positives.
-Editable Variant Filters section specified in this s you specify the non-permanent "soft" filters for SNP data.
+Editable Varian nt Filters section specified in this s you specify the non-permanent "soft" filters for SNP data.
 SNPs that do not meet thresholds section are removed from certain displays (e.g., tables) but are still retained in the final project played in downstream analysis, if desired.
 Filter stringency Use the down menu to specify low , medium , high or custom stringency.
 Choosing custom enables the next three options in the dialog, Otherwise, these options are disabled and instead populated with unchangeable default values based on your stringency selection.
-Minimum variant percentage equal to the specified value.
+Minimum variant percentage The minimum percent of non-reference bases required to call a SNP.
+When it performs SNP passes, SeqMan NGen will include regions in an assembly that have coverage less than or equal to the specified value.
 The default value is 5.
-A non-zero value is recommended when using lon Torrent data, or working with larger genomes or doing population studies.
-Very low P not ref The minimum SNP quality score (Q{call}) required to include a position as a putative SNP.
+A non-zero value is recommended when using Ion Torrent data, or working with larger genomes or doing population studies.
+Very low values will lead to larger files, but do not necessarily result in better SNP calls.
+This is only enabled when Custom is chosen as the Filter stringency .
+P not ref The minimum SNP quality score (Q{call}) required to include a position as a putative SNP.
 For more information on the several ways to set P not Ref, see the topic Filter based on P not ref .
 This is only enabled when Custom is chosen as the Filter stringency .
 Depth The minimum depth of coverage required to include a position as a putative SNP.
 This is only enabled when Custom is chosen as the Filter stringency .
-Fixed Variant F Filters section This section lets you specify permanent "hard" filters for SNP data.
+Fixed Variant F ilters section This section lets you specify permanent "hard" filters for SNP data.
 SNPs that do not meet thresholds specified in this section are permanently deleted without saving and will not be displayed at any point downstream.
-Minimum variant percentage using Ion Torrent data, or working with larger genomes or doing population studies.
-Very low The minimum SNP quality score (Q {call}) required to include a position as a putative S For more information on the several ways to set P not Ref, see Filter based on .
+Minimum variant percentage The minimum percent of non-reference bases required to call a SNP.
+When it performs SNP passes, SeqMan NGen will include regions in an assembly that have coverage less than or equal to the specified value.
+The default value is 5.
+A non-zero value is recommended when using Ion Torrent data, or working with larger genomes or doing population studies.
+Very low values will lead to larger files, but do not necessarily result in better SNP calls.
+Minimum variant percentage and Minimum variant count can be used in tandem to control the number of reportable SNPs, and by extension, the size of the SNP table.
+P not ref The minimum SNP quality score (Q{call}) required to include a position as a putative SNP.
+For more information on the several ways to set P not Ref, see Filter based on .